MFlisar/ComposeDebugDrawer/documentation/docs/plugins/kotpreferences.md

 icon: material/puzzle
 ---

-The `plugin-kotpreferences` provides a seemless integration of my [KotPreferences](https://mflisar.github.io/KotPreferences) with this library.
+The `plugin-kotpreferences` provides a seemless integration of my [KotPreferences](https://mflisar.github.io/KotPreferences) library.

-This simple module allows you to use my delegate based preference library KotPreferences inside the debug drawer.
+This simple module allows you to use my delegate based preference library `KotPreferences` inside the debug drawer.
 With this extension labels are e.g. directly derived from the KotPreference property.
-It offers overloads for Checkbox, Dropdown and SegmentedButton debug drawer fields.
+It offers composables for `Checkbox`, `Dropdown` and `SegmentedButton` debug drawer fields.

 ```kotlin
 fun DebugDrawerSettingCheckbox(